-The majority of the applications created with Net Express will continue to work in Visual COBOL without any changes.
+The majority of the applications created with Net Express or Server Express will continue to work in Visual COBOL without any changes.
 However, there are some differences between these development systems you should consider when you upgrade to Visual COBOL.